GALDRABOK/Ranveer_Phase2/picoctf/Cryptography.md

 ## Concepts learnt:

--The x86-64 instruction set
+1.The x86-64 instruction set
-- Assembly Instructions: mov (copies value from source to destination) -use of "h" suffix for hexadecimal notation
+2.Assembly Instructions: example mov (copies value from source to destination) 3.use of "h" suffix for hexadecimal notation

 ## Notes: